valentina-bec/valentina-bec/README.md

 - 👋 Hi, I’m valentina
 - 👀 I’m courious about data science

-- 🌱 I’m currently learning python and stats :relaxed:
-- :sailboat:
+- and love to sailing :sailboat: